earobinson95/emilyarobinson--blogdownSite/content/authors/admin/_index.md

 - Visitors
 ---

 I am currently pursuing a Ph.D. in Statistics at University of Nebraska - Lincoln.
-As a graduate student, I have experience teaching calculus based introductory statistics and consulting / collaborating with researchers from departments across the university.
+I have 2.5+ years statistical consulting experience working with more than 75 clients, 3+ years teaching experience with introductory statistics and HS geometry, and 3 summers (1 year) applying statistics for different industry functions.
 My research interests involve experimental design and perception and decision making using graphics.
-I am passionate about communicating statistics whether I am teaching and mentoring students or collaborating on a research project with domain experts.
+I am skilled in creating data visualizations in order to effectively communicate critical information and am currently learning D3.js.
+I am passionate about communicating statistics whether I am teaching or collaborating on a project.